bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- Light Rain and Windy
+- Rain and Windy
-- 96% humidity
+- 94% humidity
-- 19 mph wind
+- 21 mph wind
-- 97% cloud cover
+- 93% cloud cover
-- 47 AQI 🟩
+- 44 AQI 🟩
-- 0.37 inches of rain in the past 24 hours
+- 0.53 inches of rain in the past 24 hours
-- 0.31 inches of rain expected in the next 48 hours
+- 0.15 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>